 3 Ways of Getting UUID in Bash

 There are multiple ways to generate UUID in Bash.
-One can use uuidgen command, system kernel or even python uuid module to generate UUID.
-I am going to discuss these techniques below.
+One can use uuidgen command, system kernel, or even python uuid module to generate UUID.
+Let’s explore the methods:

-The uuidgen command in Bash is super useful to generate UUID in Unix based system.
-It offers multiple options such as -r, -t and -n to generate UUIDs with different randomness based on various algorithms.
+The uuidgen command in Bash is super useful to generate UUID in Unix Unix-based system.
+It offers multiple options such as -r, -t, and -n to generate UUIDs with different randomness based on various algorithms.

-By default the uuidgen command creates random-based UUID.
-However, one can deliberately use -random or -r option to generate random-based UUIDs.
-This provides high-quality randomness of the generated UUID.
+By default, the uuidgen command creates a random-based UUID.
+However, one can deliberately use -random

 nano randomuuid.sh